Joymichael-da/dsa-capstone-Amazon-project/README.md

 ### Data Source and Description
 The primary source of data used here is Amazon product review.csv and this is an open source data provided by our instructors.The dataset has a total records of 1465 rows and total fields of 16 columns.Contained in the dataset is ;
-- Product details:name,category, price,discount and ratings
+- Product details: name,category, price,discount and ratings
-- Customer engagement:user reviews,titles and content.
+- Customer engagement: user reviews,titles and content.

 ### Analysis and Results
 - Average discount percentage by product category